Mohammedirfaan1/Dockerized-Website/README.md

 Step 1: Download the repository in your system

-Step 2: Download the desktop desktop and make the setup for running the docker project.
+Step 2: Download the docker hub and make the setup for running the docker project.

-Step 2: you can run docker in wsl2, Linux, windows, or Mac environment
+Step 3: you can run docker in wsl2, Linux, windows, or Mac environment

-Step 3: Follow the below commands to run the project
+Step 4: Follow the below commands to run the project

-Step 4: first you have to create a custom docker image for running the docker project. so we use dockerfile to run with has required dependencies.
+Step 5: first you have to create a custom docker image for running the docker project. so we use dockerfile to run with has required dependencies.

         COMMAND: docker build -t website:latest .